Strong UK hiring data may increase rate rise prospects

 But unemployment has fallen much faster than the BoE forecast, reaching 7.4 percent in the three months to October and prompting the central bank to predict it could hit 7 percent as early as the end of this year.

-A survey by the Recruitment and Employment Confederation, which represents the staffing and recruitment industry, showed employers are hiring permanent workers at their fastest rate since March 2010, with wages rising and temporary hiring at a 15-year record.
+A survey by the Recruitment and Employment Confederation (REC), which represents the staffing and recruitment industry, showed employers are hiring permanent workers at their fastest rate since March 2010, with wages rising and temporary hiring at a 15-year record.

-Strength in the labour market was confirmed by an update from Britain's largest specialist recruiter Hays Plc (HAYS.L), showing net fees in the UK grew 10 percent in the three months to end December.
+Strength in the labour market was confirmed by an update from Britain's largest specialist recruiter Hays Plc, showing net fees in the UK grew 10 percent in the three months to end December.

 "We're now seeing a real pick-up in people in work looking to change jobs," Hays Finance Director Paul Venables said.
 "It's a real sign that we've moved out of a fragile recovery into something much more meaningful."